 “ThinkChicago is a one-of-a-kind forum where tomorrow’s tech leaders enjoy exclusive access to Chicago’s tech and innovation community,” said, Andrea Zopp, president and CEO, World Business Chicago.
 “By partnering with Chicago Ideas Week, ThinkChicago students enjoy behind-the-scenes tours and exposure to some of the most influential industry leaders to share and discuss large and small ideas that could transform the world.

 This week’s program is the ninth installment of ThinkChicago: Chicago Ideas Week.
-Participants enjoy a variety options, including: visits to leading tech companies, including Avant, CCC Information Services, Vivid Seats, BP America, and tastytrade.
+Participants enjoy a variety of program options, including: visits to leading tech companies such as Avant, CCC Information Services, Vivid Seats, BP America, and tastytrade.

 “ThinkChicago provides valuable experiences to students early in their careers and facilitates important connections to the Chicago tech space,” said Matt Maloney, Grubhub Founder and CEO.
 “We’re thrilled to sponsor ThinkChicago: Chicago Ideas Week and contribute to its efforts to showcase the dynamic and unique perspectives found in our city.”

-Event also features a keynote Address and Q&A with Brad Keywell, Founder & Chairman, Chicago Ideas, and Founder & CEO, Uptake Technologies along with access to Chicago Ideas Week programming.
+The event also features a keynote address and Q&A with Brad Keywell, Founder & Chairman, Chicago Ideas, and Founder & CEO, Uptake Technologies along with access to Chicago Ideas Week programming.